-'An Attack on Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know
+'An Attack On Nature Is An Attack On Us': Here's What The Kids On Climate Strike Want You To Know

 ‘We’re Here Because We Care’

-In the crowds between Trafalgar Square and Parliament Square, 11-year-old Ella from Muswell Hill in London is marching her father and two friends.
-She carries a home-made placard that reads: “Stop Global Warming.”
+In the crowds between Trafalgar Square and Parliament Square, 11-year-old Ella from Muswell Hill in London is marching with her dad and two friends.
+She is carrying a home-made placard that reads: “Stop Global Warming.”

 “I think it’s really important to raise awareness about climate change and what’s happening to our planet,” she tells HuffPost UK.
 “And I think taking the day off from school makes our teachers think about it.
 Our school actually banned everyone from going to the march but then everyone’s either said they were going or have said they are ill.